• Portfolio

 What You’ll Need

-• Black paint or matte black paper (optional but helpful)
+• Black paint or matte black paper (optional, but worth it)

 • Aluminum foil